fbpx

 Term Focuses

-• Term #1 looks at how to develop Value Cases as a team;
+• Term #1 looks at how to develop Comparative Cases as a team;

-• Term #2 focuses on Speaker Roles and how students can best persuade their adjudicators;
+• Term #2 focuses on Persuasive Debating and how students can best convince their adjudicators;

-• Term #4 hones in on Debating Arguments and how to best develop points.
+• Term #3 hones in on Arguing Points and how to best develop arguments; and

 While it’s recommended that students try each of these focuses, and the emphases change each year, there is no particular need to start with any of them, meaning students are welcome to join at any time!